-4) In such cases where a victim shall be given an opportunity to have a state counsel and in cases where a victim has a private lawyer, she may be allowed to retain the private lawyer.
-5] That as far as possible Chief examination and cross-examination of the victim must be conducted on the same day.
-6) The Court shall maintain a panel of psychiatrists, psychologists and 6) The Court shall manual a point of p-g-g-g-g-g-g-g-g-g-g-g-g-g-g-g-g-g-g-g experts in sign language etc. Who would use in reasoning one Court of victim are vulnerable as and when requested by the Sessions Court.
-7) If it is brought to the notice of the Court from a support person/advocate/victim/Police/Prosecution department regarding threats received by the victim or his/her family members to compromise the matter the Court shall immediately direct the Assistant Superintenation of Police to look into the matter and provide an action taken report before the Court within 2 days.
-The Court must ensure that protection is provided to the victim and her family.
-8) In cases in which the witness is sent back unexamined and is bound down, the Court shall ensure that at least the travelling expenses for L coming to and from for attending the Court are paid. \smile 9) At the time of recording of evidence of the victim or vulnerable witness irrelevant persons be excluded from the Court.
-This may include an order 5 that the accused is to be excluded from the court provided that the accused shall be able to see and hear the evidence given.
-10) The proceedings of such cases be conducted in camera.
-1) Conducting a trial after regular court hours where appropriate.
-12) Where possible evidence of victim of violence should be recorded through \sim video conferencing so that the victims do not need to be present in the Annos Court 13) Availability of screens, one-way glass, or other arrangements such as closed circuit television so that a victim does not have to see the accused person in court when giving evidence.
-1 14) Questions put in cross-examination on behalf of accused should be given in writing to the Presiding Officer who should put them to the victim or to a vulnerable witness in a language which is clear and not degrading. estion are certain oth in uternational best practices and guidelines to be increme ntally introduced into the courts: - 1) A supportive person/Advocate may be allowed to the victim/survivors or witness' choice to be present while evidence is being given.
-2) To make adjustments to the proximity of lawyers the dock and the witness box to the witness giving evidence in 3) Examination and cross examination of the victim/survivor are restricted to issue relevant to the case and are not frivolous or for the purposes of embarrassing or humiliating the victim/survivor including through the introduction of evidence of victim/survivor's past sexual behavior, history, or reputation.
+- 4) In such cases where a victim shall be given an opportunity to have a state counsel and in cases where a victim has a private lawyer, she may be allowed to retain the private lawyer. - 5) That as far as possible Chief examination and cross-examination of the victim must be conducted on the same day. - 6) The Court shall maintain a panel of psychiatrists, psychologists and experts in sign language etc. who would assist in recording the statement of victim are vulnerable as and when requested by the Sessions Court. - 7) If it is brought to the notice of the Court from a support person/advocate/victim/Police/Prosecution department regarding threats received by the victim or his/her family members to compromise the matter, the Court shall immediately direct the Assistant Superintendent of Police to look into the matter and provide an action taken report before the Court within 2 days.
+The Court must ensure that protection is provided to the victim and her family. - 8) In cases in which the witness is sent back unexamined and is bound down, the Court shall ensure that at least the travelling expenses for coming to and from for attending the Court are paid. - 9) At the time of recording of evidence of the victim or vulnerable witness irrelevant persons be excluded from the Court.
+This may include an order that the accused is to be excluded from the court provided that the accused shall be able to see and hear the evidence given. - 10) The proceedings of such cases be conducted in camera. - 11) Conducting a trial after regular court hours where appropriate. - 12) Where possible evidence of victim of violence should be recorded through video conferencing so that the victims do not need to be present in the Court - 13) Availability of screens, one-way glass, or other arrangements such as closed circuit television so that a victim does not have to see the accused person in court when giving evidence. - 14) Questions put in cross-examination on behalf of accused should be given in writing to the Presiding Officer who should put them to the victim or to a vulnerable witness in a language which is clear and not degrading.

+There are certain of in unternational best practices and guidelines to be incrementally introduced into the courts:

+- A supportive person/Advocate may be allowed to the victim/survivors or witness' choice to be present while evidence is being given. - 2) To make adjustments to the proximity of lawyers the dock and the witness box to the witness giving evidence in - 3) Examination and cross examination of the victim/survivor are restricted to issue relevant to the case and are not frivolous or for the purposes of embarrassing or humiliating the victim/survivor including through the introduction of evidence of victim/survivor's past sexual behavior, history, or reputation.